 The Adventure Begins

-As far as the premature case of empty nest, it may well be the result of attempting to adopt a total of seven older children over six years and having just one manage to stick, after all the effort and heartache.
+As far as the premature case of empty nest, it may well be the result of attempting to adopt a total of seven older children over six years and retaining just one.
 Have the other six been adopted by anyone?
-No, but most would have if those pigheaded morons at DCYF would just listen to their parents in the trenches.
+No, but most would have if the state Department of Children Youth and Families would just listen to their parents in the trenches.
 The photo above was taken three kids ago.
-Do you think in the old days when many offspring died that parents marked the passage of time using the deaths of their children?
-Instead of fall or spring or a number, that time would be known as "when Sandy left us" ....such events are nearly as traumatizing as the death of a child.
+Do you think in the old days, when many offspring died, that parents marked the passage of time by using the deaths of their children?
+Instead of fall or spring or a number, that time would be known as "when Sandy left us" .... losing a child in a failed adoption is nearly as traumatizing as the death of a child.
 It has a way of stopping you in your tracks, putting life on hold.
-This year alone, we'd already lost two kids after one last year, although the most recent two I can't bear to talk about just yet.
+This year alone, we'd already lost two kids, following one last year...the most recent two I can't bear to talk about just yet.

 On a lighter note: our newfound international student exchange organization is dubiously blessed with an acronym that had to be penned by a non-English speaker.
 In all sincerity - phonetically, it is pronounced "Assy".
 Kevin and I run around the house making "assy" jokes and mimicking fake "assy" commercials, replete with butt shots, such as " Assy come home" which poses a nice double entendre on the international student side of things.
 The poor girls haven't arrived yet, but when they do, it will be our special pleasure to begin teaching them English slang.

-As far as the premature case of empty nest, it may well be the result of attempting to adopt a total of seven older children over six years and having just one manage to stick, after all the effort and heartache.
+As far as the premature case of empty nest, it may well be the result of attempting to adopt a total of seven older children over six years and retaining just one.
 Have the other six been adopted by anyone?
-No, but most would have if those pigheaded morons at DCYF would just listen to their parents in the trenches.
+No, but most would have if the state Department of Children Youth and Families would just listen to their parents in the trenches.
 The photo above was taken three kids ago.
-Do you think in the old days when many offspring died that parents marked the passage of time using the deaths of their children?
-Instead of fall or spring or a number, that time would be known as "when Sandy left us" ....such events are nearly as traumatizing as the death of a child.
+Do you think in the old days, when many offspring died, that parents marked the passage of time by using the deaths of their children?
+Instead of fall or spring or a number, that time would be known as "when Sandy left us" .... losing a child in a failed adoption is nearly as traumatizing as the death of a child.
 It has a way of stopping you in your tracks, putting life on hold.
-This year alone, we'd already lost two kids after one last year, although the most recent two I can't bear to talk about just yet.
+This year alone, we'd already lost two kids, following one last year...the most recent two I can't bear to talk about just yet.

 On a lighter note: our newfound international student exchange organization is dubiously blessed with an acronym that had to be penned by a non-English speaker.
 In all sincerity - phonetically, it is pronounced "Assy".
 Kevin and I run around the house making "assy" jokes and mimicking fake "assy" commercials, replete with butt shots, such as " Assy come home" which poses a nice double entendre on the international student side of things.
 The poor girls haven't arrived yet, but when they do, it will be our special pleasure to begin teaching them English slang.